heinzefab-svg/starting-strength/README.md

-# Starting Strength Workout Tracker
+# Strength Tracker

-Ein moderner, vollständig offline-fähiger Progressive Web App (PWA) Workout-Tracker für das Starting Strength Programm.
-Gebaut mit Vue.js 3 mit voller Unterstützung für Deutsch und Englisch.
+A modern, fully offline-capable Progressive Web App (PWA) for tracking your strength training workouts.
+Built with Vue.js 3 with full support for English and German.

 ## Features